chaimain/asgardpy/docs/source/overview.rst

 For the analysis step of flux-points :class:`~asgardpy.data.dl4.FluxPointsAnalysisStep`, the flux points are estimated for each instrument dataset, using the respective energy ranges provided in the respective config section of ``spectral_energy_range``.

+For deriving the correct EBL-deabsorbed spectrum, one can use :class:`~asgardpy.analysis.analysis.get_correct_intrinsic_model` and
+:class:`~asgardpy.analysis.analysis.get_correct_ebl_deabs_flux_points` after running the flux-points analysis step.

 .. _stats-intro: